 A huge mistake new hikers make is underestimating the resources you need to take.
 Every time we hike, we take a litre of water each, a first aid kit, tissues (you know, just in case) and food.

 Forget your diet when hiking.
-Before you go, make sure you eat some slow release carbs like oats, bananas, and nuts, but when packing for the journey, your food needs to be quick release carbohydrate as you will be losing energy after an hour of walking uphill.
+Before you go, make sure you eat some slow release carbs like oats, bananas, and nuts.
+When packing for the journey, your food needs to be quick release carbohydrate as you will be losing energy after an hour of walking uphill.
 I often pack a few white bread sandwiches, protein cereal bars, crisps, and a can of fizz.

 Every time I have hiked, I have needed to stop to refuel, and there have been the odd occasions where I did not pack enough food, and suffered on the walk back.
-Don’t forget that your hike is a two way trip, and if you eat a third of the way in, you’ll probably need to eat in the same spot on the way back!
+Don’t forget that your hike is a two way trip.
+If you eat a third of the way in, you’ll probably need to eat in the same spot on the way back!

 Lastly you need to think about self care.
 Your muscles will burn and you might have blisters bigger than your thumbs, so you need to make sure you look after your body.